boyvanamstel/Dropbox-Chat/README.md

 # Known issues

-Dropbox will probably create some conflicting copies of the 'chat.txt'.
+Dropbox will probably create some conflicting copies of 'chat.txt'.
 Nothing to worry about, you can delete them if you want.